Pixidos/GPWebPay/olddoc/index.md

 # Quickstart

-This extension is here to provide [GP WebPay](http://www.gpwebpay.cz) system for Nette Framework.
+This extension is here to provide [GP WebPay](http://www.gpwebpay.cz) service for Nette Framework.

 ## Installation